testinprod-io/op-erigon/README.md

 - Our Otterscan (block explorer) uses our public RPC
   - [https://otterscan.mainnet.testinprod.io](https://otterscan.mainnet.testinprod.io)
   - [https://otterscan.sepolia.testinprod.io](https://otterscan.sepolia.testinprod.io)

+### Node Snapshots

+We provide node snapshots at https://snapshot.testinprod.io.
+You can download the node snapshots(chaindata) by using the endpoints provided.
+Note that the keyword **snapshot** is different with the erigon's snapshot feature.
+Node snapshot is distributed in the compressed form using zstd compression.

 ## Getting started with Optimism
 To build from the code, you can use the same command described below(`make erigon`)